 Each of us has a unique mix of mental content which preconditions us to act in certain ways.
 Learned responses guide us into programmed action.
-Seldom will anyone change unless they know why the should change.
+Seldom will anyone change unless they know why they should change.
 If the mind cannot understand the benefit of change and believe it is the right thing to do, it will often convince itself to avoid it.

-What is required to change is the accumulation of mass evidence.
 We need convincing.
 To be convinced we first need willingness and desire which unfortunately often comes through suffering.
 Unwilling people will not apply information toward change.

 We must accept responsibility for our thought choices.
 Our choices bring about consequences.
 To change our consequences we must change our choices and actions.
 We must own responsibility for our thinking behavior in order to enable ourselves to choose God.
 We can't choose God if we believe we have no power over choice.